 We stayed at Dee Prom Hotel and were reasonably happy with it.
 Our 800 Baht room was cheap enough, although it felt like a room that might cost 500 in other similar cities.

 We find our accommodation on Booking.com by first searching for the town or province and our dates, we then filter out any rooms with a score lower than 7 or 8 (depending on availability) as well as any rooms out of our budget.
 After this, we open the map and hover over all of the pins in the rough location we already decided we want to stay in.
 Hovering over the pins gives us the price for x nights plus the review score.
 We click on each pin to open those hotels in a new tab, review them and book our favorite.

-Motorbike – You can rent motorbikes from The 1 Bar opposite the night market.
+Motorbike – You can rent motorbikes in Chaiyaphum from The 1 Bar opposite the night market.
 Call ahead to check availability 090 398 0341.
 Your hotel may also be able to assist you.

 Tuk Tuk / Taxi / Songtaew – A variety of taxi options are available.
 Your hotel is usually able to call one in advance, though we prefer to flag one down and negotiate a price.